Most Important FIFA and House Futsal Rules To Know

 1. There is a 4 second limit on every restart.

 5. Goals cannot be scored from kick-ins.
 Kick offs do not have to go forward first.

 6. No goal kick but goal clearance (goal keeper rolls/throws/bounces the ball with hands).

 7. Goalkeeper cannot drop kick or punt the ball.

 8. The futsal pass back rule to the goalkeeper is in effect.
 After any goalkeeper distribution (hands or feet) the ball must be touched by the a second player, opponent, or cross the half line before it cam be played back to the goalkeeper.

-9. Goalkeeper cannot throw the ball in the air past the half (Third black line on the small court).
+9. Goalkeeper cannot throw the ball in the air past the third blue line or into the opposition penalty area.

-10. "Tag-out Rule" Substitutions are made "on the fly"(player has to be within hand-to-hand tag distance or the replacing player before being allowed to sub onto the field)
+10. "Tag-out Rule" Substitutions are made "on the fly"(player has to be within hand-to-hand tag distance of the replacing player before being allowed to sub onto the field)

 11. Upon a team’s 6th accumulated foul in each half, the defending team cannot build a wall to block the kick and this results in a penalty kick from the first mark or second mark.

 13. Games are 2 equal periods of 20 minutes with 1 minute for half time.

 14. One 1-Minute time out per team per half.